emsesp/docs/docs/Getting-Started.md

 The firmware is a single binary `.bin` file.
 First decide whether you want to take the [current stable version](https://github.com/emsesp/EMS-ESP32/releases/latest) or risk it and take the [latest development version](https://github.com/emsesp/EMS-ESP32/releases/tag/latest) to have the latest features and of course any possible issues.

-Make sure you pick the right firmare .bin file for your ESP32.
+Make sure you pick the right firmware .bin file for your ESP32.
 The format for the file is

 `EMS-ESP-<version>-<chip type>-<flash mem>[+].bin`